CristinaMora/EnemyBehaviourFramework-2D/readme.md

   - **Instant:**
   ![DamageEmitter](./Manual/DamageEmitter.png)
   Instant damage that affects only once upon contact.
-    - *Destroy After Doing Damage:* Allows indicating whether the object should disappear after dealing damage.
+    - *Destroy After Doing Damage*
+     Allows indicating whether the object should disappear after dealing damage.
+    - *Instant Kill*
-    - *Instant Kill:* Allows indicating whether to directly kill the entity it collides with.
+     Allows indicating whether to directly kill the entity it collides with.
+    - *Damage Amount*
-    - *Damage Amount:* If you don't want to instantly eliminate the entity it collides with, indicate the damage to be applied.
+     If you don't want to instantly eliminate the entity it collides with, indicate the damage to be applied.

   - **Permanence:**
   ![DamageEmitterP](./Manual/DamageEmitterP.png)
   Damage over time that affects while you are inside the object.
+    - *Damage Amount*
-    - *Damage Amount:* Amount of health subtracted each time.
+     Amount of health subtracted each time.
+    - *Damage Cooldown*
-    - *Damage Cooldown:* Time interval between each damage application.
+     Time interval between each damage application.

   - **Residual:**
   ![DamageEmitterR](./Manual/DamageEmitterR.png)
   Residual damage continues to affect even when you are no longer in contact.
-    - *Destroy After Doing Damage:* Allows indicating whether the object should be destroyed after the first hit.
+    - *Destroy After Doing Damage*
+     Allows indicating whether the object should be destroyed after the first hit.
-    - *Instant Damage Amount:* Initial damage applied upon first contact.
+    - *Instant Damage Amount*
+     Initial damage applied upon first contact.
-    - *Residual Damage Amount:* Damage applied in each residual repetition.
+    - *Residual Damage Amount*
+     Damage applied in each residual repetition.
+    - *Damage Cooldown*
-    - *Damage Cooldown:* Time interval between each residual damage application.
+     Time interval between each residual damage application.
-    - *Number Of Applications:* Total number of times residual damage is applied.
+    - *Number Of Applications*
+     Total number of times residual damage is applied.

 ### State